skutlick/project-03/README.md

 Summary
 The website leverages JavaScript for dynamic image display and interactive data visualizations.
 By combining HTML, CSS, and JavaScript, the project creates a user-friendly interface for exploring movie data through various visualizations.
 The use of external libraries like Plotly enhances the interactivity and presentation of data.

+4. Ethical Considerations
+Budget figures for films can be both unreliable and difficult to find, as many studios and production companies elect to keep many details secret.
+The website "The Numbers" attempts to present such budget data in a consistent and reliable manner.
+However, in the event of any discrepancies, the site offers a contact email to allow for corrections within the dataset to resolve any conflicts.
+The site offers both highly sophisticated budget detail available for purchase for further analysis, but also offers a similar dataset that is more of a rough estimate that can be used in both casual and academic settings.
+Since our use of this data is not for commmercial use, we were not required to license the data through their reserach data or OpusData.

 Graph Explanation: